Grupo Argos

 Grupo Argos S.A is a Colombian conglomerate with large investments in the cement and energy industries.
-Its cement company Argos has operations in Colombia, the United States, Panamá, Honduras and the Caribbean.
-Celsia, its energy company, owns hydro, thermal, and wind power generation plants in Colombia, Panamá, and Costa Rica and distributes energy to more than 500.000 customers in Colombia.
+Its cement company Argos has operations in Colombia, the United States, Panama, Honduras and the Caribbean.
+Celsia, its energy company, owns hydro, thermal, and wind power generation plants in Colombia, Panama, and Costa Rica and distributes energy to more than 500.000 customers in Colombia.
 Grupo Argos also has investments in port facilities and real estate in Colombia.

 Cementos Argos S.A

 Cementos Argos S.A is a Colombian construction materials producer, leader in the cement market in Colombia; it is the fourth largest cement producer in Latin America, and the only producer of white cement in Colombia.
 Argos has investments in Panama, Honduras, Haiti and the Dominican Republic.
 It is the second largest concrete producer and the fourth largest cement producer in the United States and it exports cement and clinker to 27 countries around the world.
 Argos competes with Cemex, Votorantim Cimentos, InterCement, Holcim and other cement companies.

 Argos has four ports in the U.S. and four in Colombia as well as two in Venezuela, one in Panama, on in the Dominican Republic and one in Haiti.
 In Colombia, Argos is the largest transporter of land cargo.
 Argos has 14 cement producing plants, of which 11 are located in Colombia and the rest are in Panama, Haiti and the Dominican Republic.
 Four of the 11 Colombian plants are located in the northern area of Colombia and are dedicated to export, while for domestic demand there are 7 plants located in the Departments of Antioquía, Cundinamarca, Valle, Boyacá, and Santander.

 While Colombia is where Argos produces the most cement, the United States is where Argos has its largest concrete production capacity (8.9 million cubic meters per year).
 There are 134 concrete production plants and 1,350 mixers.
 Argos' concrete production capacity in Colombia is only 1.7 million cubic meters per year, with 40 plants and 230 mixers.

 In 2008, Argos had a market capitalization of over $3.5 billion US dollars and income of over $1,955 million US dollars.
 The geographic origin of this income is 44% from Colombia, 34% from the United States, 9% from Latin America and 13% from other businesses.
 In terms of business, 47% comes from concrete, 40% from cement and 13% from others.

 Argos has shown interest in publicly acquiring Grupo Nutresa and Grupo Sura.